Whole Body MRI Scan

 Mermaid Beach Radiology whole-body MRI is a world-class examination that uses a combination of whole-body diffusion and conventional sequences.
 With our latest development on the most advanced equipment available*, the quality and accuracy of this examination has vastly exceeded the imaging standards in the field of radiology world-wide.

 In routine clinical settings, whole-body MRI is commonly used to screen for, diagnose and monitor cancer and is regularly validated with other scan-types such as computed topography (CT) and/or PET-CT.

 Elective whole-body magnetic resonance (MR) screening is a comprehensive examination for individuals who seek a baseline assessment of their health and can detect diseases before symptoms develop.
 This examination is able to detect some cancers* and other health conditions that may, or may not require further medical evaluation.

-Music of your choice is played during the scan.
+Movie, TV Show or Music of your choice is played during the scan.

 Exam can be stopped at any time if needed by you.

 There is no known harm from an MRI scan.